alien4cloud/alien4cloud.github.io/documentation/getting_started/adding_components.markdown

 In Alien 4 Cloud you can design your applications by adding multiple components to a topology and defining relationships between them.
 The definition of components and topologies is based on TOSCA standard.

-Alien 4 Cloud allow you to add components into an indexed catalog that users can browser, search and filter to find the components they need.
+Alien 4 Cloud allow you to add components into an indexed catalog that users can browse, search and filter to find the components they need.

 {% note %}
 Adding components require ADMIN or COMPONENTS_MANAGER roles.